tstirrat15/tstirrat15.github.io/_posts/2014-11-03-hungary-list-update.md

 title: Hungary List Update
 ---

-Today I want to take a look at {% post_url hungarylist %} and see where I'm at, the things that I've worked on and the things that I haven't.
+Today I want to take a look at {% post_url ../hungarylist %} and see where I'm at, the things that I've worked on and the things that I haven't.

 #### Joining a Volunteer Organization
 I haven't worked much on this one.
 I was given the name of the Budapest Bike Maffia, which seems to be a loose organization of young Hungarian people who own bikes and like to do good things, so I'm planning on helping out at one of their events this weekend - cooking and distributing hot meals to the homeless.
 I'll let you know how that goes.